steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 Update Test SET description = 'animal fox' where title = 'Fox' AND id= 2
 ```

-Hence [is_a](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/nodes.h#L590-L591) is used to check the type of Node expr we are dealing with, also note that this node is representred as [NodeTag](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/nodes.h#L17-L18)
+Hence [is_a](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/nodes.h#L590-L591) is used to check the type of Node expr we are dealing with, also note that this node is represented as [NodeTag](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/nodes.h#L17-L18)

 ```rs